schafferde/BatchRefiner/README.md

 ## Troubleshooting
 ### Using iLISI
-If you encounter an error about `GLIBC` versions when using iLISI, this is because beacuse the pre-compiled scib package used by pip was built using a new version of GLIBC.
+If you encounter an error about `GLIBC` versions when using iLISI, this is because beacuse the pre-compiled scib package used by pip was built using a newer version of GLIBC than the version on your computer.
 To fix this, compile scib locally by running:
 ```
 pip uninstall scib && pip install scib==1.1.7 --no-binary scib
 ```